 03 December 2020

-How to set up your child’s device safely this Christmas
+How to set up your child’s first device safely

 Spending time exploring your child’s device before you give it to them is a good way to ensure it gets set up safely and is ready for them to use when they unwrap it.
 It will also give you a chance to familiarise yourself with the different settings and help you feel more confident giving them tips around how to stay safe when using it.